 Q. Is there a tool to clean gutters from the ground?

-There are plenty of options for cleaning gutters from the ground.
+There are plenty of options for cleaning gutters without a ladder.
 You can choose from a pressure washer kit, a wet/dry vacuum kit, or some claw kits.

-Setting your pressure washer to 1,500 PSI should do the trick.
-While you might find some stubborn grime, pressure higher than 1,500 PSI usually isn’t necessary.
+Setting your pressure washer to 1,700 psi should do the trick.
+While you might find some stubborn grime needs a little extra attention, pressure higher than 1,700 psi usually isn’t necessary.

 Q. How do you clear clogged gutters?